Need Professional Help? Talk to an Estate Planning Attorney.

 Help one of the thousands of people waiting for an organ by registering to become a donor in Florida.

 Thousands of Florida residents are currently waiting for donated organs.
 (See Florida's waiting list for precise numbers.)
-To be part of the solution to the ongoing need for donated organs and tissues, take the following steps to become a donor after your death.
+If you want to help address the ongoing need for donated organs and tissues, take the following steps to become a donor after your death.

 1. Sign Up at the Florida Organ Donor Registry